 Throughout his twenty-three year career as a plastic surgeon, Julius Few, MD has become somewhat of a public figure, traveling between offices in Chicago and Los Angeles to meet with clientele that includes Gwyneth Paltrow.
 In addition to garnering respect in the aesthetics space, Dr. Few has most recently pioneered impressive clinical research in one of the most misunderstood areas of the skin-care industry: CBD.

 According to Dr. Few, CBD is the future of the skin-care industry.
-Here, he explains why, and how the specific combination of CBD and retinol has revolutionised his approach to skincare.
+Here, he explains why, and how the specific combination of CBD and retinol has revolutionized his approach to skin care.

 The hypothesis had legs: The main challenge we face with retinol is irritation and CBD has known anti-inflammatory properties.
 However, what troubled Dr. Few about CBD from the get is that when it's extracted from the cannabis plant, it's an oil.
 As someone with oily skin, he wanted to alter the composition of pure CBD from oil to water-soluble as to better cater to all skin types.